Related policies

 - Avoid habitats of all threatened, vulnerable and endangered native species

-- Permanently ban new residential development or infill in flood-prone areas
+- Ban new residential development or infill in flood-prone areas

 - Impose a moratorium on planning rezoning for higher intensity uses that are not in the public interest, such as from rural conservation to farming, or farming to residential